Kipok/NeMo-Skills/docs/reproducing-results.md

 Please note that unless you have an access to a large GPU cluster, it might take a long time for some of the commands to complete!

-All commands were tested on a node with 8 80Gb A100 GPUs.
+All commands were tested on a cluster with 8 80Gb A100 GPUs per node (or a local machine with the same setup).
 If you're using different GPU configuration, change the commands accordingly and expect ~1% variation in results.